What Is Spatial Computing?

 What can you do in spatial computing?

-As spatial computing becomes more widespread, it can enhance our lives in a variety of ways, making our hobbies, passions, educational experiences, and jobs more immersive.
-Let’s explore the range of possibilities:
+As human-computer interaction becomes more widespread, it can enhance our lives in a variety of ways, making our hobbies, passions, educational experiences, and jobs more immersive.
+Explore the range of possibilities:

 Navigation

-Take the fastest, most direct route to your destination using location-based service apps like Waze or Google Maps that determine your location and provide relevant information like nearby gas stations, restaurants, and traffic congestion.
+Take the fastest, most direct route to your destination using location-based service apps like Waze or Google Maps.
+These apps determine your location and provide relevant information, such as nearby gas stations, restaurants, and traffic congestion.

 Stargazing